summercody/infecdatavisualizer/README.md

 This program provides different ways to visualize pandemic and epidemic data graphically.
-It also provides two csv files with example data for COVID-19 through 01/09/22, and data about a handful of other pandemics and epidemics in history (Spanish Flu, HIV,and the Bubonoic Plague).
+It also provides two csv files with example data for COVID-19 through 01/09/22, and data about a handful of other pandemics and epidemics in history (Spanish Flu, HIV,and the Bubonic Plague).

 **Technologies used:** Python, pandas, matplotlib